-- Remove the use of properties in a residential zone for off-street parking. - Retain the site plan requirements but remove the requirement for direct accessibility from a sidewalk, plaza, or other public space. - Allow a drive-thru as a Limited Use if associated with a bank.
-Do not allow the drivethru lane to be located between the building edge and MD 108 or MD 650 under any condition. - Allow a filling station and its accessory uses to be considered a conforming use and to be continued, altered, repaired, or replaced on the same site or a contiguous property. - Revise the purpose statement to reflect these proposed changes. - Revise the boundary of the SSA Overlay zone to only cover the CRN-zoned properties.
+- Remove the limitations on land uses. - Remove or update the residential development standards. - Remove the development standards for the Commercial/Residential or Employment zones. - Remove the sewer requirement. - Remove the use of properties in a residential zone for off-street parking. - Retain the site plan requirements but remove the requirement for direct accessibility from a sidewalk, plaza, or other public space. - Allow a drive-thru as a Limited Use if associated with a bank.
+Do not allow the drive-thru lane to be located between the building edge and MD 108 or MD 650 under any condition. - Allow a filling station and its accessory uses to be considered a conforming use and to be continued, altered, repaired, or replaced on the same site or a contiguous property. - Revise the purpose statement to reflect these proposed changes. - Revise the boundary of the SSA Overlay zone to only cover the CRN-zoned properties.

-Council staff concurs with the Planning Board's recommendations for modifying the SSA Overlay zone for the Ashton Village Center.
+PHED Committee recommendation (2-0): Councilmembers Riemer and Friedson concur with the Planning Board's recommendations for modifying the SSA Overlay zone for the Ashton Village

+Center.